7 Profitable Fintech App Development Fields for Starting a Business

 detect patterns in vast amounts of data.
 However, let's talk about big data below;

 Big data is also among the top trends in fintech.
 And it's easy to explain!

 As studies show, 40% of our daily decisions are being made from habit, automatically.
-It means almost half of the time we perform some kind of algorithmic actions.
+It means almost half of the time we perform some kind of algorithmic action.
 Therefore, if the company knows its customer’s pattern of life, it can fit into his world, and he’ll buy its product (or order its service) out of habit.
 The rule concerns any companies, including financial ones (those trying to persuade the user to choose their fintech payment solutions).